 It has taken me to Kansas City, where I co-founded Cultivate Kansas City and spent eight years working with farmers, urban planners, policy makers, and inner-city communities to promote growing food in cities.

 It has taken me to the South of France, where I lived for two years in the monastery of Zen Master Thich Nhat Hanh and helped guide the establishment of Happy Farm, where mindfulness and Earth stewardship are cultivated alongside organic vegetables.
-And most recently, it has taken me to Berlin, Germany.
+And most recently, it has taken me back to Germany under a heading of "healing and seeing anew."

-I have worked with refugees in Kansas City and Berlin.
+I have worked with refugees in Berlin and in Kansas City.
 I have taught sustainable urban design at the University of Missouri, discovered the joys of mediation in a restorative justice program, and volunteered in a prison rehabilitation program, walking with inmates the often difficult journey toward self-acceptance and self-love.

 When I discovered mindfulness practice and meditation, a spiritual path opened up and I began looking inward at the role my mind plays in shaping my experience.
 In meditation I observed the endless train of thoughts passing through my mind and practiced letting go of them, not identifying with them so much.
 I gradually experienced a new freedom and peace and my life started to change in fundamental ways.